 Quinoa has magnesium and B-complex vitamins, and it’s also a great source of amino acids which, as I mentioned above, are precursors to serotonin.
 Thanks to its protein content and natural, complex carbohydrates, quinoa stabilizes blood sugar, which is also a key component of a happy mood.

-Listed among the Foundation Foods for calcium in the Save Our Bones Program, alkalizing flax seeds are another excellent source of Omega-3 fatty acids and ALAs.
+Listed among the Foundation Foods for calcium in the Osteoporosis Reversal Program, alkalizing flax seeds are another excellent source of Omega-3 fatty acids and ALAs.
 Like quinoa, flax helps stabilize blood sugar.